mre/endler.dev/content/2024/no-matter-what/index.md

 I ran in Greece and on Sardinia.
 I ran with different people.
 If I have to be somewhere on a Tuesday, I'll bring my running shoes.
+Now, did I always manage to run on a Tuesday?
+No, because it's not easy.
+But I _always_ tried and I can count the times I didn't on one hand.
-Since we run together a lot, another thing happened: we would talk about the week.
+Since Abu and me run together a lot, another thing happened: we would talk about the week.
 We would know more about each other.
-Just because we somehow made it work.
+Just because we make it work somehow.

 Some people won't understand when you tell them that you have to do a thing "no matter what."
 After all, there's an exception to every rule, no?